-Current research plans - write a brief description of current research plans and general research interests.
-If you have published the results of your research or presented them at professional meetings include this information here as well. (maximum 2500 characters including spaces).
+Current research plans - provide a brief description of current research plans and general research interests.
+If you have published the results of your research or presented them at professional meetings include this information here as well.
+Be sure to indicate if you have submitted an NAPC abstract (maximum 2500 characters).

 Background - include the following information: current academic status and institutional affiliation, degrees earned stating the study program, university and year of graduation, a brief list of relevant classes and workshops taken, self-assessment of proficiency in statistical methods and programming in R and other environments, ability to communicate in English (maximum 2000 characters including spaces).